0xbryanf/pandesal-ethonline2023/README.md

     NEXT_PUBLIC_SERVER_ENDPOINT=
     NEXT_PUBLIC_GOOGLE_OAUTH_REDIRECT_URL=http://localhost:1989/api/services/oauth/google

     If you see **- Local: http://localhost:3000**, then you have configured the client side correctly.
 Copy    **http://localhost:3000** to your browser.

-##There you go, you're all set to start using Pandesal!
+## There you go, you're all set to start using Pandesal!!

 For more detailed instructions, refer to the [Getting Started Guide](docs/getting-started.md).
 This revised section provides clear, step-by-step instructions for getting started with Pandesal, including setting up the server and client sides with the required environment variables and dependencies.